bloominstituteoftechnology/DS-Unit-1-Sprint-2-Data-Wrangling-and-Storytelling/module2-find-portfolio-ideas/template.md

 Can you apply the templates to your topics?

 1. Geographic Variation
+no

 2. Trend related to the news
+yes

 3. Who does that?
+no

-4. Answering a question people care about
+4. Answering a question people care about yes

 5. Valuable to businesses
+maybe but probably not

 6. What's the most popular?
+yes

 7. Cost/Money rankings
+no

 ## Misconceptions

-What misconceptions do people have about your topic?
+What misconceptions do people have about your topic? to be honest im not 100% sure

 ## Examples